-Giacomo Puccini arrived in Torre del Lago in 1891 and here he composed most of his works such as La Bohème, Tosca, Madame Butterfly, The Girl from the Golden West, The Swallow and the Triptych.
+Giacomo Puccini arrived in Torre del Lago in 1891 and in his new house here he composed most of his works such as La Bohème, Tosca, Madame Butterfly, The Girl from the Golden West, La Rondine and the Triptych.

 The Villa became a museum after the death of the Maestro, and the house still retains its original appearance.
 In the museum, it is possible to see the places where Giacomo Puccini lived.
 In the rooms, remained almost intact, it is possible to enjoy the atmosphere of this so unique place, which was the inspiration for the Maestro’s immortal melodies.